"HE CAUGHT me out, but I forgive him." Perhaps the cricket match

 Their opponents, the Archbishop of Canterbury's XI, were a group

-Times, who had played together for the first time in a
+had played together for the first time in a friendly in Gravesend

-The two teams first met each other on Thursday during evensong
+The two teams first met each other last Thursday, during

-in Canterbury Cathedral.
-The service anticipated the game: the hymn
+evensong in Canterbury Cathedral.
+The service anticipated the game:

-was "Fight the good fight", and the closing prayers included: "When
+the hymn was "Fight the good fight", and the prayers included:

-the last ball in bowled, the stumps are drawn. . ."
+"When the last ball is bowled, the stumps are drawn. . ."

 Straight after evensong, a colloquium in the Cathedral's new